Wadaboa/wadaboa.github.io/_posts/2020-01-31-propositional-logic.md

 	<p>The action of thinking about something in a logical, sensible way</p>
 </blockquote>

-In propositional logic we can describe and manipulate some easy expressions in order to model a certain real-world scenario and make **inferences**, i.e. _deductions_, in that specific model.\
+In propositional logic we can describe and manipulate some easy expressions in order to model a certain real-world scenario and make **inferences**, i.e. _deductions_, in that specific model.<br>
 In **classical propositional logic** everything we can model are "imperative" sentences, like "3 is a prime number".
 Usually, what we do is we assign a "name" to the sentences we are interested in and we try to derive some conclusions.